Who we are

 Maria T. Cannon brings her artistic eye and solutions-based mindset to her legal work when counseling clients in intellectual property, privacy, and AI-related matters.
 Maria’s passion for languages and love of learning gives her an edge in approaching new technologies and their influence in unexpected sectors of modern life.

-Prior to joining AMBART, Maria worked at one of New York City’s most established and respected art and cultural heritage firms, Amineddoleh & Associates.
+Prior to joining AMBART LAW PLLC, Maria worked at an art law boutique firm.
 As a law student at UNC School of Law, Maria worked in the Legislative Drafting Division of the North Carolina General Assembly.
 She is a graduate of Wake Forest University, where she majored in English Literature and taught Pure Barre classes.

 New York State